Covid-19Information for the North's screen sector

 What's changed at Film Hub North

-Applications to the BFI Film Audience Network Covid-19 Resilience Fund are now closed.
-You can find out about the impact the fund has made in the North and nationwide in our recent article announcing the 20 organisations we're supporting in the region at this critical time.
+Applications to the BFI Culture Recovery Fund open on Monday, 10 August.
+Details of the Film Exhibition Fund will be announced shortly.
+You can find out about the impact the Covid-19 Resilience Fund has made in the North and nationwide in our recent article announcing the 20 organisations we're supporting in the region at this critical time.

-The majority of the Hub's National Lottery funding for audience development activity has been redirected to the Covid-19 Resilience Fund.
+The majority of the Hub's National Lottery funding for audience development activity has been redirected to our recovery funds.
 Applications for all other exhibition funds run by the Hub have been suspended and we are not able to assess applications received until further notice.
-Film Feels Connected is a new, UK-wide funding opportunity from the BFI Film Audience Network.
-Up to £1,500 is available to support innovative online film exhibition - find out more in our Film Feels article.
+One support opportunity currently available to exhibitors is Advice Sessions: a new, UK-wide professional development initiative from the BFI Film Audience Network.
+Advice Sessions provides exhibitors with a free, half-day of tailored tutoring from industry experts.

 Online exhibitor support